 The vice president of the HOA handles things if the president can’t be there.
 Typically a board VP is also given specific tasks, such as making sure the community’s buildings, grounds and recreational areas are being well-managed.
 In HOAs with hired workers, the VP might also be expected to supervise the employee manager.

-The HOA board secretary is a busy person, responsible for:
+The HOA board secretary is responsible for:

 - Handling board meeting records, membership rolls and other HOA records